acorn-technology/react-and-rn-intro/tutorial/redux/README.md

 Now that we're using Redux's `createStore()`, a browser extension called Redux DevTools Extension will know how to hook up to our store and provide a lot of nice features!

-Install the extension by following the instructions using the first option for the browser you are running: https://github.com/zalmoxisus/redux-devtools-extension
+Install the extension by following the instructions using the first option for the browser you are running, as seen here: https://github.com/zalmoxisus/redux-devtools-extension

 > NOTE 1 (for Chrome): In order for it to work when we're running without a server (i.e. using the file:///-protocol), you must configure the extension to allow such access: https://github.com/zalmoxisus/redux-devtools-extension/blob/master/docs/Troubleshooting.md#access-file-url-file